liemvo/Flutter_bmi/README.md

-# bmi
+# BMI

-A new Flutter application.
+A new BMI calculatr that support kg and lb units.
+This is only the learning project.

 ## Getting Started